karinesalbueno/eSports/README.md

 * node.js
 * tailwindcss

-* imported phosphor-react for icon family interfaces
+...more:  imported phosphor-react for icon family interfaces